cncf/toc/projects/kubescape/kubescape-incubation-proposal.md

 The project provides adopters with appropriate documentation for installation and configuration of Kubescape given its maturity level, to include necessary [prerequisites](https://kubescape.io/docs/install-operator/), however it is important to note that the docs may introduce some confusion for adopters looking to get started as the [Getting Started guide](https://kubescape.io/docs/getting-started/) has different instructions than [the client](https://kubescape.io/docs/install-cli/) and [cluster install](https://kubescape.io/docs/install-operator/).

 It is recommended the project convert the Getting Started page to be more tutorial-oriented.
 The getting started page makes several assumptions, such as access to a machine already running a cluster.
-In order to more efffectively allow potential adopters to try out Kubescape, providing them a tutorial they can run locally that expands on the Overview section, and potentially suggests how the output of Kubescape can be releveraged for achieving security outcomes (i.e. continuous monitoring for compliance with CIS benchmarks) with existing dashboards, tools, and other monitoring and visibility solutions (i.e. linking to the [preometheus operator instructions](https://kubescape.io/docs/operator/prometheus-integration/) or the[ VEX document generation](https://kubescape.io/docs/operator/generating-vex/#what-is-vex)).
+In order to more efffectively allow potential adopters to try out Kubescape, providing them a tutorial they can run locally that expands on the Overview section, and potentially suggests how the output of Kubescape can be releveraged for achieving security outcomes (i.e. continuous monitoring for compliance with CIS benchmarks) with existing dashboards, tools, and other monitoring and visibility solutions (i.e. linking to the [prometheus operator instructions](https://kubescape.io/docs/operator/prometheus-integration/) or the[ VEX document generation](https://kubescape.io/docs/operator/generating-vex/#what-is-vex)).

 ## Governance and Maintainers